Minyu-Shen/Minyu-Shen.github.io/_posts/2021-02-05-Value-Iteration.md

 ### Banach fixed-point theorem

 The proof is based on the **Banach fixed-point theorem** (a.k.a contraction mapping theorem), which works in the complete metric space.
-(Although the name "Banach" appears in this theorem, it is not defined in the Banach space.)
+(The name "Banach" appears in this theorem, because the complete metric space is also called Banach space.)
 The theorem basically says that for a complete metric space, applying a contraction operator on the elements of the set again and again would eventually leads us to a fixed point.
 In the value iteration, it echoes the optimal policy.

 > **Banach fixed-point theorem**: Let $(X,d)$ be a non-empty complete metric space, with a contraction mapping $T:X\to X$.
 Then $T$ admits a unique fixed point $x^{\star}$ in $X$ (i.e. $T(x^{\star}) = x^{\star}$).
 The fixed point is the limiting point of a sequence of $f(f(f(\ldots f(x))))$ until convergence.